menu

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Springdale - Hildale is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Springdale - Hildale is a town of sales and office workers, managers, and construction workers and builders.
 There are especially a lot of people living in Springdale - Hildale who work in management occupations (18.85%), office and administrative support (12.73%), and sales jobs (10.55%).

-A relatively large number of people in Springdale - Hildale telecommute to their jobs.
-Overall, about 18.01% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 18.01% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle